Skip to content

 7. Encourage retrieval practice with the patient

 The student can follow the journey of the patient.
-You can plan for a quick catch up with the student within the fortnight to review any investigations and discuss what they mean.
-Retrieval practice has been shown to enhance learning from clinical encounters and lead to superior performance in examinations, embedding long term learning.
+You can plan for a quick catch-up with the student within the fortnight to review any investigations and discuss what they mean.
+Retrieval practice has been shown to enhance learning from clinical encounters and lead to superior examination performance, embedding long-term learning.

 8. Get students to reflect and action a plan

 Students should be encouraged to reflect on what they have seen and experienced.
-Effective reflection strengthens critical thinking and communication skills and serves as the basis for formulating an educational plan.
-This provides the teacher with the opportunity to tailor learning opportunities and collaborate with the student to create the most effective virtual learning environment.
+Effective reflection strengthens critical thinking and communication skills and is the basis for formulating an educational plan.
+This allows the teacher to tailor learning opportunities and collaborate with the students to create the most effective virtual learning environment.

 9. Encourage attendance at multi-disciplinary team (MDT) meetings

 Students joining MDT clinics gain exposure to the varied aspects of the team.
-A recent pilot survey undertaken by Trivedi (2019) showed that inclusion at these meetings is of an overwhelmingly positive educational value.
+A recent pilot survey undertaken by Trivedi (2019) showed that inclusion at these meetings has overwhelmingly positive educational value.

 Beyond all this, the best ideas often come from feedback from students.
 Understanding the flaws and strengths of virtual learning environments provides sources for improvement.
-Feedback from the patient and family can also provide novel ideas on how to best improve patient-professional interactions.
+Feedback from the patient and family can also provide novel ideas on how to improve patient-professional interactions best.
 The clinicians also get ongoing education on how best to talk with patients.

 Virtual clinics foster good learning opportunities.
-Whilst it might seem arduous to setup and occasionally technology might fail, educators need to reinvent the way we teach and train the doctors of the future.
+While it might seem arduous to set up and occasionally technology might fail, educators need to reinvent the way we teach and train the doctors of the future.
 Technology-enhanced learning is here to stay and is expected to advance rapidly.
 It’s time to become an early adopter.

 References